kobreu/mpos.blocks.ios.signatureview/README.md

 }];
 ```

-To capture the signature, you now only have to present the view controller
+To capture the signature, you just have to present the view controller

 ```objectivec
 [self presentViewController:signatureViewController animated:YES completion:nil];